 At a very young age Brian became interested in the family’s trucks.
 As a child he would ride along with his father or uncle whenever he had a chance.
 Brian worked on the trucks throughout high school and began driving after he graduated.

-MBH Trucking, L.L.C. is currently serving customers throughout Eastern United States.
+MBH Trucking, L.L.C. is currently serving customers throughout the MidWest and Eastern United States.